Carpatho-Ukraine: Hungarian invasion

 On 15 March 1939, the Hungarian Army regular troops invaded Carpatho-Ukraine and by nightfall reached Szolyva.
 The Carpatho-Ukrainian irregular troops, the Carpathian Sich, without additional support, were quickly routed.
-The greatest battle between the Hungarian army and several hundreds Ukrainian soldiers (armed with light machine guns, rifles, hand grenades and pistols) took place near Khust.
+The greatest battle between the Hungarian army and several hundred Ukrainian soldiers (armed with light machine guns, rifles, hand grenades and pistols) took place near Khust.
 About 230 Ukrainians died in the battle.

 Czecho-Slovak resistance in Carpatho-Ukraine was negligible, and the advancing Hungarian troops did not have to face a well-organized and centralized resistance.
-The Hungarian Army also had the advantage of the First Vienna Award, which made it possible for the Hungarians to take possession of the area where the Czechs built their permanent fortifications against Hungary.
+The Hungarian Army also had the advantage of the First Vienna Award, which made it possible for the Hungarians to take possession of the area where the Czechs had built permanent fortifications to defend against Hungary.

 On 16 March 1939, Hungary formally annexed the territory.
 Prime Minister Yulian Révaý had resisted the Hungarians until then.
 In the night to 17 March, the last Czecho-Slovak troops left Khust and retreated to Romanian borders.
 They and the one-day president of Carpatho-Ukraine, Voloshyn, fled to Romania.

 The Royal Hungarian Army continued their advance, pushing forward at top speed, and reached the Polish border on 17 March.
 Those Sich members who came from the province of Galicia as Polish citizens were captured by the Hungarians and handed over to Polish soldiers for illegally crossing the border, while some 500-600 were executed by Polish soldiers.
 The last resistance in the Carpathian mountains was taken out on 18 March.